 Osteopaths pride themselves on their expertise in using hands-on techniques.
 Our treatment methods, addressing a wide range of musculoskeletal complaints, are considered some of the safest and most gentle forms of complementary therapies available.
+At Osteopathy on Canterbury, you will receive a personalised treatment program from your Osteopath.
+This will detail everything you need to know about your condition, so you can feel confident you are on the right path to finding a solution and achieving your healthcare goals.

 A typical consultation includes the taking of a comprehensive case history, a thorough examination, followed by hands-on treatment.
 All techniques aim to restore movement to areas of the body identified as being tight or restricted in movement.
 This enables the body to function at its optimal level which in turn allows healing to occur quickly.